First-Principles Evidence for Strongly Correlated Superconductivity Driven by Structural Variations in La$_3$Ni$_2$O$_7$

-As a member of the Ruddlesden-Popper nickelates, the conventional polymorph of La$_3$Ni$_2$O$_7$ features intact bilayers of NiO$_6$ octahedra (Fig.\ \ref{fig: introduction}(a)), with a formal nickel oxidation of Ni$^{2.5+}$ ($3d^{7.5}$).
+As a member of the Ruddlesden-Popper nickelates, the conventional polymorph of La$_3$Ni$_2$O$_7$ features intact bilayers of NiO$_6$ octahedra (Fig.~\ref{fig: introduction}a), with a formal nickel oxidation of Ni$^{2.5+}$ ($3d^{7.5}$).
 This hole concentration indicates a multi-orbital low-energy configuration, which differs significantly from the Ni$^{+}$ ($3d^{9}$) cations forming the square-planar NiO$_2$ layers in infinite-layer nickelates, or from the Cu$^{2+}$ ($3d^{9}$) cations of the CuO$_2$ planes in cuprates \cite{li_superconductivity_2019, bednorz_possible_1986}.
-Density functional theory (DFT) calculations indicate that the electron density near the Fermi energy ($E_\text{F}$) is comprised mostly of the Jahn-Teller distorted Ni $e_g$ orbitals, which exhibit hybridization with adjacent O $2p$ orbitals along their symmetry-aligned axes \cite{luo_bilayer_2023, gu_effective_2023, zhang_electronic_2023}.
-These studies suggest that the active Ni $d_{z^2}$ orbitals form strong $\sigma$-bonds with the apical O $p_z$ orbitals connecting the bilayers, giving rise to a large interlayer hopping which splits the $d_{z^2}$ orbitals into bonding and antibonding states, while the $d_{x^2-y^2}$ orbitals remain approximately decoupled between monolayers.
-This orbital-selective (2Ni)$^{5+}$ configuration, shown in Fig.\ \ref{fig: introduction}(b), suggests the construction of an effective dimer model comprising the four $e_g$ orbitals (the $d_{z^2}$ and $d_{x^2-y^2}$ orbitals in each layer) for which many bilayer Hubbard and \textit{t-J} models have been proposed and studied in literature \cite{luo_bilayer_2023, luo_high-tc_2024, gu_effective_2023, yang_possible_2023, lechermann_electronic_2023, shen_effective_2023, sakakibara_possible_2024, lu_interlayer_2024, liao_electron_2023, qu_bilayer_2024, yang_interlayer_2023, wu_superexchange_2024, huang_impurity_2023, jiang_high-temperature_2024, lu_superconductivity_2023, oh_type_2023, zhang_structural_2024, kaneko_pair_2024,YangHui_2024, YangHuiOh_2024}.
+Density functional theory (DFT) calculations indicate that the electron density near the Fermi energy ($E_\text{F}$) is comprised mostly of the Jahn-Teller distorted Ni $e_g$ orbitals, which exhibit hybridisation with adjacent O $2p$ orbitals along their symmetry-aligned axes \cite{luo_bilayer_2023, gu_effective_2023, zhang_electronic_2023}.
+These studies suggest that the active Ni $d_{z^2}$ orbitals form strong $\sigma$-bonds with the apical O $p_z$ orbitals connecting the bilayers along the $c$-axis in Fig.~\ref{fig: introduction}a, giving rise to a large interlayer hopping which splits the $d_{z^2}$ orbitals into bonding and anti-bonding states, while the $d_{x^2-y^2}$ orbitals remain approximately decoupled between monolayers.
+This orbital-selective (2Ni)$^{5+}$ dimer configuration, shown in Fig.~\ref{fig: introduction}b, suggests the construction of an effective model comprising the four $e_g$ orbitals for which many bilayer Hubbard and \textit{t-J} models have been proposed and studied in literature \cite{luo_bilayer_2023, luo_high-tc_2024, gu_effective_2023, yang_possible_2023, lechermann_electronic_2023, shen_effective_2023, sakakibara_possible_2024, lu_interlayer_2024, liao_electron_2023, qu_bilayer_2024, yang_interlayer_2023, wu_superexchange_2024, huang_impurity_2023, jiang_high-temperature_2024, lu_superconductivity_2023, oh_type_2023, zhang_structural_2024, kaneko_pair_2024,YangHui_2024, YangHuiOh_2024}.